Published on 16/05/2023

 Our legal basis for using your personal data

-We will only process your personal data where we have legal grounds to do so.
-The legal grounds will depend on the purpose of the personal data collected and its processing requirements.
+We will only process your personal data where we have a legal basis or bases for doing so.
+The legal bases for our processing of your personal data are:

-To allow us to perform our contract with you.
+to enable us to enter into and to perform our contract with you.
 When you purchase services from us, a contract between you and us will have been entered into.
 In order for us to fulfil our obligations under such contract, we will need to collect and process your personal data, including payment information.
 Failure to provide the requisite personal information on sign-up and payment information on entering into the contract or objecting to this type of processing/exercising your deletion rights will mean that we cannot provide our services to you;

-To protect the vital interests of you or another person.
+to protect your vital interests or those of another person.

 We will use your personal data in order to:

-support your safety and wellbeing when you sail with us and to meet specific maritime regulations with which we must comply;
+Support your safety and wellbeing when you travel with us and to meet specific maritime regulations, with which we must comply;

-analyse and improve the services offered on our website;
+Analyse and improve the services offered by us;

-undertake our company administrative purposes, such as billing, accounting, invoice processing, concession processing, service and marketing analysis, and systems development.
+Undertake our company administrative purposes, such as billing, accounting, invoice processing etc;

-Consistent with your choices, and subject to your consent, we may send you information regarding offers and promotions.
+Consistent with your choices we may send you information regarding offers and promotions.
 You can alter your choices and withdraw your consent at any time using the process set out in section 8.

 We will not share your personal data with third parties for marketing purposes without your explicit consent.
 You have right to withdraw your consent to processing of this nature at any time using the process set out in section 12.

-We will only transfer your data outside of the European Economic Area ('EEA') if it is necessary in order to comply with a legal obligation or to provide our products and services.
+We will only transfer your data outside of the United Kingdom and / or the European Economic Area ('EEA') where we comply with the legal requirements.

-7 When and why we disclose your details to anyone else
+7. When and why we disclose your details to third parties

-We are a member of the David MacBrayne Group of companies (referred to in this Policy as "DML Group").
+We are a member of the David MacBrayne Group of companies (referred to in this Notice as "DML Group").
 In common with many businesses that operate as part of a group, different members of DML Group carry out certain administrative tasks that need to be undertaken in order to allow us to provide our services to you.
-In order to allow those tasks to be carried out, we may share your personal data with other DML Group members, but we will only do so where it is necessary in order to allow us to provide our services to you.
-Any sharing of your personal data with another DML Group member will always be carried out in accordance with the terms of this Policy and we will be responsible to you for the data processing activity that is carried out.
+To allow those tasks to be carried out, we may share your personal data with other DML Group members.
+Any sharing of your personal data with another DML Group member will always be carried out in accordance with the terms of this Notice.

 Cookies tell us how often you visit our website, which helps us learn what information interests you.
 In this way, we can give you more of the content you like and less of the content you don't.